GenesisCare - logo

 Diagnosing vaginal cancer

-Your GP may ask to examine your vagina and your pelvic area.2 They may also refer you to a specialist for further testing or investigation.
+Your GP may ask to examine your vagina and your pelvic area.2 They may also refer you to a specialist for further tests or investigations.

 Tests may include:

-• Cervical Screening Test – A doctor or nurse will insert a speculum into your vagina to hold it open and then take a swab of cells for analysis in a laboratory.
+• Cervical screening test – this test replaced the Pap smear in Australia.
+A doctor or nurse will insert a speculum into your vagina to gently hold it open and take a swab of cells for laboratory analysis.

-• Colposcopy – Your doctor will use a magnifying device called a colposcope to examine your cervix, vagina and vulva.
-As with cervical screening, the doctor will insert a speculum into your vagina to hold it open, but the colposcope does not enter your body.
+• Colposcopy – your doctor uses a magnifying device called a colposcope to examine your cervix, vagina, and vulva.
+As with cervical screening, a speculum is inserted to hold the vagina open, but the colposcope itself does not enter the body.

-• Biopsy – While the doctor performs a colposcopy, they may also do a biopsy.
-This procedure involves taking tissue samples from your vagina, usually with a local anaesthetic, and generally takes a few minutes.
-The samples will be sent to a laboratory for analysis.
+• Biopsy – during a colposcopy, your doctor may also take a small tissue sample from your vagina under local anaesthetic.
+The procedure usually takes a few minutes, and the sample is sent to a laboratory for analysis.

-If you are diagnosed with vaginal cancer, your doctor will explain which of the four stages you have and how far your cancer has progressed.
+If you are diagnosed with vaginal cancer, your doctor will explain the stage of the cancer and how far it has progressed.

-Stage 1 is the least advanced, and Stage 4 is the most advanced.2 Vaginal cancer may be graded from 1 to 3 according to how quickly it may be expected to grow.2
+Stage 1 is the least advanced, and Stage 4 is the most advanced.2 Vaginal cancer may also be graded from 1 to 3, depending on how quickly the cancer cells are expected to grow.2

 Find a doctor